PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Professional writing 1.md

 ### 4. Bias-Free Language

-Bias-free language is a language that is sensitive to gender, race, age, disability, class, or sexual orientation.It is crucial to use language that is clear, objective, and stereotype-free.
+Bias-free language is a language that is sensitive to gender, race, age, disability, class, or sexual orientation.
+It is crucial to use language that is clear, objective, and stereotype-free.
 Bias-free language does not discriminate and contains all readers in a fair and friendly manner.

 __4a__ Watch a video on Bias-free language